 The mobility device has undergone a crash test in which it was anchored in the transporting vehicle's direction of travel.
 Other configurations were not tested.
 The crash test dummy was secured using pelvic and upper body safety belts.
-Both types of safety belt should be used in order to minimise the risk of injuries to head or upper body. ĵ
+Both types of safety belt should be used in order to minimize the risk of injuries to head or upper body.

-Invacare tests with a 4-point tie-down system from BraunAbility® Safety Systems.

-Contact BraunAbility for more information on how to obtain such a system for your country and vehicle type.
-For information concerning the kerb weight, see 11 Technical Data, page 63.
+- Invacare tests with a 4-point tie-down system from BraunAbility[®] Safety Systems. - Contact BraunAbility for more information on how to obtain such a system for your country and vehicle type.
+For information concerning the curb weight, refer to 11 Technical Data, page 98.

-It is imperative that the mobility device is inspected by an authorised provider before being used again after being involved in a crash.
+It is imperative that the mobility device is inspected by an authorized dealer before being used again after being involved in a crash.
 Alterations to the mobility device anchoring points may not be carried out without the manufacturer's permission.

-8.3.1 How the mobility device is tied down in a vehicle
+8.3.1 How the wheelchair is anchored in a vehicle for use as a vehicle seat

 The mobility device is fitted with four tie-down points.
 Snap hooks or belt loops can be used for fixation.
-If the mobility device can be used as a vehicle seat, these tie-down points are labelled with the symbol shown on the right.
+If the wheelchair can be used as a vehicle seat, these tie-down points are labelled with the symbol shown on the right.